Homological- and analytical-preserving serendipity framework for polytopal complexes, with application to the DDR method: Properties of the SDDR complex

-A consequence of the above remark is that the numerical scheme for magnetostatics obtained replacing the space $\Xcurl{h}$ with its serendipity version $\sXcurl{h}$ in \cite[Section 7]{Di-Pietro.Droniou:21*2} has analogous convergence properties as the original one (see \cite[Theorem 12]{Di-Pietro.Droniou:21*2} for a precise statement of an error estimate).
-To assess the possible difference in practical accuracy and the gain resulting from the use of the serendipity space, we therefore compare the original DDR and the SDDR schemes on the numerical example of \cite[Section 7.3]{Di-Pietro.Droniou:21*2}, for polynomial degrees $k=1,2,3$ (no DOF reduction is achieved for the lowest order degree $k=0$, which is therefore removed from our comparison).
-Both schemes are implemented within the open-source HArDCore3D C++ framework (see \url{https://github.com/jdroniou/HArDCore}), using standard C++ multi-threading routines and linear algebra facilities from the Eigen3 library (see \url{http://eigen.tuxfamily.org}).
+As a consequence, the numerical scheme for the magnetostatics problem \eqref{eq:magnetostatics} obtained replacing in \cite[Section 7]{Di-Pietro.Droniou:21*2} the space $\Xcurl{h}$ with its serendipity version $\sXcurl{h}$ has analogous convergence properties as the original one (see \cite[Theorem 12]{Di-Pietro.Droniou:21*2} for a precise statement of an error estimate).
+The same holds for the scheme for the Stokes problem obtained replacing in \cite[Eq.~(3.14)]{Beirao-da-Veiga.Dassi.ea:22} the spaces $\Xcurl{h}$ and $\Xgrad{h}$ with their serendipity counterparts.
+To assess the possible difference in practical accuracy and the gain resulting from the use of the serendipity space, we therefore compare the original DDR and the SDDR schemes on the numerical examples of \cite[Section 7.3]{Di-Pietro.Droniou:21*2} (for the magnetostatics problem) and \cite[Section 5]{Beirao-da-Veiga.Dassi.ea:22} (for the Stokes problem, with pressure scaling $\lambda=1$), for polynomial degrees $k=1,2,3$; no DOF reduction is achieved for the lowest order degree $k=0$, which is therefore removed from our comparison.
+All schemes are implemented within the open-source HArDCore3D C++ framework (see \url{https://github.com/jdroniou/HArDCore}), using standard C++ multi-threading routines and linear algebra facilities from the Eigen3 library (see \url{http://eigen.tuxfamily.org}).
 All tests were performed on a Dell Precision 5820 desktop with a 14-core Intel Xeon processor (W-2275) clocked at 3.3GHz and equipped with 128Gb of DDR4 RAM, running Ubuntu {20.04.4} LTS.

-A comparison of the corresponding discrete errors as functions of the mesh size for the ``Tetgen-Cube-0'' (matching simplicial) and ``Voro-small-0'' (Voronoi) mesh families available in the HArDCore3D repository is provided in Fig.~\ref{fig:conv}, showing that the accuracies of DDR and SSDR are almost identical and that both methods achieve optimal rates of convergence, irrespectively of the considered mesh and polynomial degree.
+A comparison of the corresponding discrete errors as functions of the mesh size for the ``Tetgen-Cube-0'' (matching simplicial) and ``Voro-small-0'' (Voronoi) mesh families available in the HArDCore3D repository is provided in Figs.~\ref{fig:conv} and \ref{fig:conv.stokes}, showing that the DDR and SDDR achieve optimal rates of convergence, irrespective of the considered mesh, polynomial degree or problem.
+The accuracies of both methods are almost identical for the magnetostatics problem.
+For the Stokes problem, SDDR appears to be slightly less accurate that DDR on some meshes (by a maximum factor of about 2-3); a more precise analysis of each error component shows that the loss of accuracy only occurs on the pressure variable, which can be explained by the fact that $\sXgrad{h}$ has about 50\% fewer DOFs than $\Xgrad{h}$ on Voronoi meshes.